galaxyproject/galaxy-hub/content/events/gcc2022/register/index.md

 We are happy to offer travel support for exceptional students to attend GCC2022.
 Travel fellowships will be made available for 3 students that apply and submit an abstract for a talk.
 The fellowship will cover the costs of meeting registration, dorm accomodations for 3 nights, conference dinner, and up to $500 towards travel expenses.

 To apply, make sure to submit an abstract for a talk and complete the fellowship application (coming soon).
-The deadline for both is April 1.
-To give ample time to sort out travel plans, you will be notified around April 15 if you have been selected as a fellowship recepient.
+The deadline for both is April 12.
+To give ample time to sort out travel plans, you will be notified around May 1 if you have been selected as a fellowship recepient.

 ## Cancelation